sophanorin/smartcitystep/README.md

 ## Description

 This's smart city project in final course of Programming Using Java and Oracle DBMS by Ms. Mithona Kim at IT Academy Step Cambodia .
+### `Features`
+The key features of this Smart City web-based software are:
+- Using this project, the details of city can be accessed from anywhere at any time.
+- The implementation of this city project promotes tourism and business effectively.
+- Hotels can be searched more easily from anywhere.With the help of this online software, students can look for the academic institutes located in the city.

 ### `run in development` enviroment
 ```